Milnor fibre boundary of a non-isolated surface singularity: The algebraic monodromy of . Starting point

-In order to determine the characteristic polynomial of the Milnor monodromy acting on $H_1(\partial F)$ we need to understand two key geometrical objects: the pair $(\partial F,\partial F\setminus V_g)$ and the fibration $\arg(g):\partial F\setminus V_g\to S^1$.
-In the next paragraphs we discuss both of them and we indicate those data which remain undetermined after this discussion.
-In the next sections we will determine these data, at least in the most significant cases.
+In order to determine the characteristic polynomial of the Milnor monodromy acting on $H_1(\partial F)$ we need to understand two key geometrical objects:

+The first pair compares the homology of $\partial F$ and $\partial F\setminus V_g$.
+Then, from the fibration we can try to determine the cohomology of $\partial F\setminus V_g$.
+This discussion will run through several chapters.
+It ends with the complete description in the most significant cases, however, the program will be obstructed in the general case.

-[The main reason for the lack of a complete description lies in the fact that for the variation map involved, the `uniform twist property' (usually valid in situations in complex geometry) is not satisfied.
-This is happening because for edges with different decorations we glue together subspaces with different orientations; for more technical details see (\ref{s:Co}).]
+The main reason for the lack of a complete general description lies in the fact that for the variation map involved, the `uniform twist property', usually valid in {\it complex} geometry, is not valid in the present {\em real analytic} situation.
+Here for edges with different decorations we glue together pieces with different orientations; for technical details see \ref{s:Co}. \ix{twist!uniform}

-\subsection{The pair $(\partial F,\partial F\setminus V_g)$.}
+\section{\ The pair $(\partial F,\partial F\setminus V_g)$}

 \labelpar{COMPAR} From the long homological exact sequence of the pair $(\partial F,\partial F\setminus V_g)$ we get